saidake/simi/docs/Algorithms.md

     The `dp` array requires $O(neg)$ space.

-# Fenwick Tree
-## Distribute Elements Into Two Arrays II
+## 14. Distribute Elements Into Two Arrays II
 [Back to Top](#table-of-contents)
 ### Overview
 You are given a **1-indexed** array of integers `nums` of length `len`.